 Almost all the shop and restaurant owners and staff will be able to speak to you in English.
 Of course, it never hurts to learn a bit of basic French for travelers.

 It Tends to Be More Expensive

 Hotels are historic and beautiful in Old Montreal as are many of the restaurants, but if you stay and eat only in Old Montreal, you will likely spend more than if you were to head to some of the other Montreal neighborhoods where you'll find where all the cool locals shop and dine.

 04 of 10

 Tourist Traps Abound

 Old Montreal is authentic and exotic, unlike just about anyplace else in North America.
-If you are unfamiliar with this Montreal neighbourhood, you may find it difficult to navigate the huge number of restaurants, many of which look charming and "French" on the outside but lack quality of food and service.
-Do yourself the favour of reading up on where to dine instead of picking one on a whim.
+If you are unfamiliar with this Montreal neighborhood, you may find it difficult to navigate the huge number of restaurants, many of which look charming and "French" on the outside but lack the quality of food and service.
+Do yourself the favor of reading up on where to dine instead of picking one on a whim.

-Something else to beware are the horse and carriage rides.
+Something else to beware of is the horse and carriage rides.
 Nevermind the controversy surrounding the ethics of working these horses; if you decide to treat yourself to one, make sure you work out a price ahead of time.

 Street artists are part of the Old Montreal landscape as well.
 Be sure to visit a few vendors before buying anything.
 Prices vary and in many cases, the seller is not actually the artist.Continue to 5 of 10 below.